 Factors that needed to be considered for our users were;

-- What controls do we need to perform to guarantee that “co-localisation” was real and not an artefact of inappropriate reagents cross reacting and giving false co-localisation?
+- What controls do we need to perform to guarantee that “co-localization” was real and not an artifact of inappropriate reagents cross-reacting and giving false co-localization?

-Using standardised tyramide-based detections and confocal microscopes with multi tracking capability we were able to standardise protocols and routinely visualise four to five colours.
+Using standardized tyramide-based detections and confocal microscopes with multi-tracking capability we were able to standardize protocols and routinely visualize four to five colors.

 The future is bright

-The use of peroxidase labelled primary antibodies followed by fluorescently labelled tyramides in this type of approach could perhaps lead to an even greater sensitivity and allow the visualisation of proteins expressed below the detection limit of direct fluorescent detections.
+The use of peroxidase-labeled primary antibodies followed by fluorescently labeled tyramides in this type of approach could perhaps lead to even greater sensitivity and allow the visualization of proteins expressed below the detection limit of direct fluorescent detections.
 Watch this space!